SuperDisk/8x8/readme.md

 ( (   ) ) / ( ) \ ( (   ) )
 ( (___) )( /   \ )( (___) )
  \_____/ |/     \| \_____/
-yipee for generated ascii text!
+Yipee for generated ascii text...

 This is an ascii / ansi editor thingie in the style of 64Pixels.
 Instead of a game however, it is an editor that you can use to draw ascii art.